- Business Studies

 The History department uses a variety of different teaching methods to motivate all of its students to achieve the best grades possible.
 In class we have a variety of up-to-date textbooks and teacher prepared worksheets to develop your son’s subject knowledge and skills.
 We use the Internet for projects and have web-based learning assignments each term.

 All classrooms have interactive white boards which allow us to use an even greater variety of teaching methods and resources.
 The boys regularly learn by role-play, debates and cross-curricular activities in order to develop their learning skills in a motivational atmosphere.
-We also use an ever-increasing selection of CD-ROMs, DVD’s and artefacts, to complement our teaching.
+We also use an ever-increasing selection interactive resources and artefacts, to complement our teaching.
 We are committed to extra-curricular and hope to offer pupils an opportunity to participate.

 What will your son learn?